homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-26-pbinomGCtutorial.markdown

     ## [1] 0.04796

-The shaded area starts at 10, just like we want.
+The shaded area starts at 10, as desired.

 It's a good idea to keep asking for a graph along with your output, so you can check that R is giving you exactly the probability that you need.